muuhesham/Mindset_Internship/README.md

 4. **CRUD System**: A system to perform Create, Read, Update, and Delete operations on database entities.

 ## Thanks
-Special thanks to **Mindset** and **CEO & My Instructor** @nagwaali for providing me with the opportunity to intern as a Backend Developer.
+Special thanks to **Mindset** and **CEO & My Instructor** @Nagwa138 for providing me with the opportunity to intern as a Backend Developer.
 This experience has greatly contributed to my growth as a developer.
 Mindset Linkedin Page: https://www.linkedin.com/company/mindsetraining/posts/?feedView=all